Skip to main content

 HIGH PREVALENCE

-Wheat flour is the basis of Latvian bread, a central component of the national diet.
-Rye bread (rudzu maize) is a national symbol, but wheat flour is also frequently used in pastries, dumplings, and other baked goods.
+Wheat flour underpins much of Latvian bread and baking, a central part of the national diet.
+Rye bread (rudzu maize) is the national symbol, but wheat flour shows up in pastries, dumplings, and other baked goods.

 COMMONLY FOUND IN: